dvbuntu/barn/paper/vanboxel_BARN_pres.md

 ## Limitations

+* BARN is adaptable, integrating bayesian ensembling and architecture search
+    * Ensemble size and MCMC constants are hyperparameters
 * RMSE often minimal for BARN, but within expected values (i.e. $\pm 2\sigma$) for other models
 	* $\implies$ Better to randomly retry with BART or big NN?
 * Computation time much longer for BARN (~100s) than BART/big NN/OLS (~0.1s)